Jane Bancroft Robinson: Career

 Immediately after graduation from Syracuse University, Jane Bancroft was invited to become the dean of the Woman's College of the Northwestern University in Evanston, Illinois, and professor of the French language and literature, a position previously occupied by Frances Willard and Ellen Soule Carhart.
 She founded the Western Association of Collegiate Alumnae, an early model of the American Association of University Women.

 In addition to the arduous work of the position, she diligently pursued her studies in French history, with a view to taking a higher degree, and she received from Syracuse University, upon examination, the degree of Ph.
-M. in 1880, and of Ph.
-D. in 1883.
+M. in 1880, and of Ph.D. in 1883.
 Her thesis for the latter degree, A Study of the Parliament of Paris and Other Parliaments of France was a treatise on the parliament of Paris and other parliaments of France, and the research and study therein displayed won her at once a fine reputation.
 It was published in 1884.
-Many of the leading historical students in the United States and England sent her appreciative letters.
+Many of the leading historical students in the U.S. and England sent her appreciative letters.

-In 1885 she resigned her position in the Northwestern University to pursue historical studies as a fellow of history in Bryn Mawr College, the first recipient of the history fellowship at that institution.
-In 1886 she went to Europe, matriculated in the University of Zurich, and remained there one year, devoting herself to the study of political and constitutional history.
-The following year she went to Paris and became a student in the Paris-Sorbonne University, continuing her researches in history.
+In 1885, she resigned her position in the Northwestern University to pursue historical studies as a fellow of history in Bryn Mawr College, the first recipient of the history fellowship at that institution.
+In 1886, she went to Europe, matriculated in the University of Zurich, and remained there one year, devoting herself to the study of political and constitutional history.
+The following year, she went to Paris and became a student in the Paris-Sorbonne University, continuing her researches in history.
 She was also received as a student in the École pratique des hautes études, being the first woman to hear lectures in the literary department of that school.